camaraproject/WorkingGroups/Commonalities/documentation/API-design-guidelines.md

 Only Operation POST is provided for `notifications` and the expected response code is `204`.

-For consistence between CAMARA API a uniform `notifications` model must be used:
+For consistence among CAMARA API a uniform `notifications` model must be used:

 | name | type | attribute description | cardinality |
 | ----- |	-----  |	 -----  |  -----  |